ypid/hc/docs/design.rst

 * Generic

-  When you look around in the Internet, you find hundreds of public and/or school holiday APIs, libraries, websites providing HTML calenders, iCALs, PDFs.
-At least for Germany.
-This is an attempt to harvest holidays and convert them.
+  When you look around on the Internet, you find hundreds of public and/or school holiday APIs, libraries, websites providing HTML calenders, iCALs, PDFs, at least for Germany.
+Most of these have some artificial kind of limitation or restriction.
+  This is an attempt to harvest holidays (which are generally not copyright protected), convert them and provide them without any limitations.

+  The available tools where found useless for the use case of bundling holiday definitions for opening_hours.js_ which is why this tool has been written.

 * Free Software

-  All those APIs and tools mentioned in the previous point where found useless for the use case of bundling holiday definitions for opening_hours.js_.

-  All sources and resources are provided under the `GNU Affero General Public License v3 (AGPL-3.0)`_.
+  All sources are provided under the `GNU Affero General Public License v3 (AGPL-3.0)`_.
+  Resources such as holiday data is released under a `Creative Commons Zero v1.0 Universal`_.
   Enjoy.

 * Idempotent.